EmenstaNougat/ESP32-BlueJammer/README.md

 ## Antennas
 A frequently asked question is whether the antennas are needed and what the third antenna is for, here is the answer:
 Yes, you need at least both antennas for the nRF24's!
 Why?
 To have it working on a decent range!
-The average range with standart known chinese 2.4GHz antennas is about 20meters.
+The average range with standard known chinese 2.4GHz antennas is about 20meters.
 Upgrading those antennas will help a lot with getting more range!

 2 antennas are for the HSPI and VSPI nRF24 modules!